haydengunraj/COVIDNet-CT/docs/dataset.md

 COVIDx CT is divided into "A" and "B" variants, the details of which are given below.

 #### COVIDx CT-A
 The "A" variant consists of cases with confirmed diagnoses (i.e., RT-PCR, radiologist-confirmed, etc.).
-COVIDx CT-A currently comprises comprises 149,010 CT slices from 3,036 patients.
+COVIDx CT-2A currently comprises 149,010 CT slices from 3,036 patients.

 #### COVIDx CT-B
 The "B" variant contains all of the "A" variant and adds some cases which are assumed to be correctly diagnosed but could not be verified.
-COVIDx CT-B currently comprises comprises 155,191 CT slices from 3,792 patients.
+COVIDx CT-2B comprises comprises 155,191 CT slices from 3,792 patients.
 Notably, the additional images included in this variant are only added to the training set, and as such **the validation and testing sets are identical to those of the "A" variant.**

-#### Metadata
+## Metadata
 Metadata for each patient is included in [metadata.csv](../metadata.csv).
 The metadata includes:
 * Patient ID
 * Data source